 A4- Normal and the same as A2, lift traveling in the up direction but is shown when using the remote control.

-A5- Normal and the same as A3, lift is traveling in the down direction but is shown when using the remote control.
+A5- Normal and the same as A3, the lift is traveling in the down direction but is shown when using the remote control.

-E1- The footrest safety edge has been activated in the up direction, check footrest for an obstruction.
+E1- The footrest safety edge has been activated in the up direction, check the footrest for an obstruction.

-E3- The safety edge has been activated in the up direction.
+E3- The safety edge on the carriage has been activated in the up direction.
 The safety edge is different from the footrest sensor.
 The safety edge is on the carriage of the lift and wraps around the stair lift rail.
 The top safety edge will have a key switch and battery switch located on the front.

 E5- The seat is not in its normal operating position.
 Try swiveling the seat to reset the sensor.

 E9- The lift key-switch is in the off position.
 Check the key-switch is turned to the on position.
+The function of the key switch is to disable the controls and does not actually remove power from the lift and controller.

 F1- Board relay fault, you will likely need a replacement board call for service.